TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-25-how-to-deprecate-php-package-without-leaving-anyone-behind.md

 Much more effective **by changing an organization**.

-(And if you still need an access to the package just let me know.
+(And if you still need an access to the package, let me know.
 I'll add it for you.)

-- Go to your package on Github, in my case it was [Symplify/SymfonyEventDispatcher](https://github.com/Symplify/SymfonyEventDispatcher)
+- Go to your package on Github, in my case [Symplify/SymfonyEventDispatcher](https://github.com/Symplify/SymfonyEventDispatcher)
 - Go to *Settings*
 - Scroll down to *Danger Zone* and Pick *Transfer*